keschaefer/denver-doggie/README.md

 # Doggie-Server

 Find locations in the Denver area where your dog is welcome.
+Add a location or delete those you no longer need.
+Search based on location name.

 ## Tech Used